 I also refused Avastin injections in April 2012 and went on a ketogenic diet instead- under strict supervision and with regular scans.
-Following my instincts was a big part of this decision because research into the area wasn’t as compelling at the time as it is now.
+Following my instincts was a big part of this decision because research into the area in my particular case was anything but compelling.
 But I knew I had nothing to lose and had to give it a go.
 A decision I’ll never regret!

 4. Using herbs and supplements